TOURIST VISA / B-1 VISA

 There are a number of documents that must be submitted in order to apply for a B1 or B2 visa.
 These include the following:

-- Form DS-160 (a Nonimmigrant Visa Application Form) that has been completed and signed
+• Form DS-160 (a Nonimmigrant Visa Application Form) that has been completed and signed

-- A valid passport with at least six months of validity past the applicant’s intended duration of stay in the United States
+• A valid passport with at least six months of validity past the applicant’s intended duration of stay in the United States

-- A photograph, two square inches, demonstrating the applicant’s full face in front of a light background (no head covering)
+• A photograph, two square inches, demonstrating the applicant’s full face in front of a light background (no head covering)

 Finally, remember that you must have documentation showing the purpose and length of the trip as well as the arrangements you have made to pay for the trip.
 These documents will vary depending upon your circumstances, and it is therefore not possible to list exact documents.
 You might consider letters from either a company in the United States or letters from family and friends, depending upon which visa you are applying for, in order to help show that you have a reason for the trip as well as a reason to return.
 Individuals traveling to the United States in order to receive medical treatment should provide a doctor’s statement about proposed treatment.

 Need a Tourist Visa/B-1 Visa Laywer?
-Contact Us Today For Help!

-The visa application process can be a confusing one.
-The Law Offices of Solomon D. Gilliam, P.C., can help you fill out your application and get the ball rolling!
+The visa application process can be a confusing one. the Law Offices of Solomon D. Gilliam, P.C., can help you fill out your application and get the ball rolling!
 You don’t want to be turned away for a simple mistake.
 We can help ensure that doesn’t happen.

-Free Case Evaluation
+Free Case Analysis

 LAW OFFICES OF